 Exceptions to the Rule: Serial Filings

-- Two Cases in One Year: If you have had one bankruptcy case pending during the previous year, and then file a second one, the stay will only last for thirty days in the second case unless you ask the court to extend it.
+- Two Cases in One Year: If you have had one bankruptcy case pending during the previous year, and then file a second one, the stay will only last for thirty days in the latter case unless you ask the court to extend it.

-When the Automatic Stay Terminates
+Automatic Stay Termination

 The length of the automatic stay depends on whether it applies to collection activity against the debtor or against the debtor’s property.

-- For Collection Activity Directed Toward the Debtor Personally
+Collection Activity Directed Towards the Debtor

-As to the debtor, the automatic stay generally lasts until the debtor receives a discharge.
+For the debtor, the automatic stay generally lasts until the debtor receives a discharge.
 At that point, creditors can re-commence collection activity on debts that are not discharged.
 For debts that are discharged, another injunction goes into effect called the discharge injunction.

-- For Collection Activity Directed Toward Property
+Collection Activity Directed Towards the Debtor's Property

 The creditor is then free to proceed with repossession or any other lawful collection activity against that collateral.